vestalux/sljekyll/about/board-members/index.md

 He has led successful bids to national and regional funding bodies, and implemented change management programmes with, among others, Virgin and Norfolk Constabulary.

-### Sue Buck

-Sue was a self employed barrister for many years.
-She's also familiar with the financial aspects of running a large organisation, and spent 13 years as staff liaison officer.

-She's secretary of her village library friends group and was instrumental in securing its IPS membership.

 ### Peter Callaghan

 Peter is a governor at a Brandon primary school and is involved with the school’s literacy and reading programmes.
 He is interested in developing library activities at a primary level in partnership with the schools’ library service and very keen on investigating the use of new technologies within the library service.